jdi-docs/jdi-light/source/includes/_documentation.md

 ## HTML5 Composite elements
 ###Section

-**Section** - Logical part of Web Page that contains other UI Elements
+**Section** - Logical part of Web Page that contains other UI Elements.

 Section is represented by the following class: